Release channels

 Warning

-If you need to upgrade both the master node and the node group, upgrade the master node first.
+If you need to update both the master and the node group, upgrade the master first.

-When creating a Managed Service for Kubernetes cluster, specify one of the three release channels.
+When creating a Managed Service for Kubernetes cluster, specify one of the below release channels.
 You cannot change the channel after the Managed Service for Kubernetes cluster is created.
 You can only recreate the cluster and specify a new release channel.
-The table below describes the release channels and supported Kubernetes versions.

 Warning

-Starting from Kubernetes version 1.30, in the RAPID release channel, the basic node image is changed from Ubuntu 20.04 to Ubuntu 22.04.
+Starting with Kubernetes 1.30, the Managed Service for Kubernetes cluster node base image changed from Ubuntu 20.04 to Ubuntu 22.04 in all release channels.
 In the existing clusters and node groups, the OS version will be upgraded using the method you select.
-This upgrade will later become available in the REGULAR and STABLE release channels.

 For OS upgrade details and recommendations, see Updating node group OS.